neooriginal/ARCS/docs/navigation.md

 - **Gap Alignment**: The system identifies the widest contiguous gap in the field of view.
 - **Visual Guidance**: Overlays alignment targets and text instructions (e.g., "ALIGNMENT: TARGET LEFT") on the video feed to assist the operator or AI agent in aligning perfectly with the opening.

-### 4. SLAM & Mapping
-The system includes a lightweight VINS-SLAM (Visual-Inertial Simultaneous Localization and Mapping) module (`VinsSlam` in `core/vins_slam.py`) to estimate the robot's trajectory and build a 3D point cloud.
-- **Visual Odometry**: Uses Lucas-Kanade optical flow to track features between frames.
-It estimates:
-    - **Rotation**: From Essential Matrix decomposition.
-    - **Translation**: Fused with simulated IMU data for metric-scale estimation.
-- **3D Point Cloud**: Triangulates points from tracked features to build a sparse 3D map.
-    - **Input**: Video frames (camera resolution from `config.py`).
-    - **Output**: Trajectory history and 3D point cloud chunks for visualization.
-    - **Update**: As the robot moves, new obstacle observations are drawn onto the map, and the robot's pose path is traced.

 ## Usage & Features